aktyz/OReilly-the-complete-java/README.md

 **Continue and Break**
 - statements to be used with loops
-- continue used inside a loop sends the execution to its begining while break will exit the loop entirely:<br>
+- continue used inside a loop sends the execution to loop's beginning while break will exit the loop entirely:<br>
   ![continue vs. break loop output](/assets/continueBreak.PNG "Continue vs. break loop output")<br><br>